MissionToPsyche-Nickel/2021_15D_Web-Based-Game/README.md

 Players will navigate the character through a sea of incoming meteoroids while attempting to avoid dangerous meteors.
 When players land on a flaming meteor, a trivia question relating to the Psyche mission is presented and the player must answer correctly to proceed without losing a life.
 The game also features a study mode that cycles through the trivia questions and encourages players to learn!

 ## Goal of this Project
 The motivation behind our overall project was to create a fun and informational game that could be enjoyed by all ages.
 Although we made the game kid friendly, we incorporated many elements to keep things engaging for adults.
-The motivation behind the gameplay was inspired by games like Piano Tiles, which feature similar gameplay and are enjoyed by all age groups.

 ## Game Modes
 ![Screen Shot 2021-04-20 at 10 21 14 PM](https://user-images.githubusercontent.com/46613112/115500729-bbe90680-a226-11eb-9f91-78e48e736408.png)